Sitecore/jss/docs/data/routes/docs/nextjs/creating-components/new-component/en.md

    - In your rendering host, open the site home page.

-   - Type the following into a PowerShell terminal to get the rendering host logs: `docker-compose logs -f rendering`
+   - Type the following into a PowerShell terminal to get the rendering host logs: `docker-compose logs -f rendering`.

    - In the rendering host logs, view the debug output with the Layout Service response, including the component you just added: